Proximity effect and spatial Kibble-Zurek mechanism in atomic Fermi gases with inhomogeneous pairing interactions: Introduction

 Meanwhile, the time-independent KZM, also known as the spatial KZM, considers a linear ramp of the interaction and analyzes the scaling in the vicinity of a critical point in real space separating a broken-symmetry phase and a symmetric phase.
 The spatial KZM has been formulated and summarized in Refs.~\cite{Zurekptis,Dziarmaga-doiqpt,Damski_2009} with applications to the quantum transverse-field Ising model~ \cite{Zurekptis,Dziarmaga-doiqpt} and spin-1 BEC~ \cite{Damski_2009}.
-The analysis of the order parameter or correlation function reveals the critical exponent from the theory of phase transition in uniform systems in the thermodynamic limit.
-In a spatial KZM, the order parameter or its correlation function penetrates into the symmetric phase.
+In the spatial KZM, the order parameter or its correlation function penetrates into the symmetric phase.
 Different from the abrupt drop of the interaction in the proximity effect, the linear ramp of the interaction introduces additional length scale.
-The correlation length $\xi$ diverges near the critical point as $\xi\sim|\epsilon|^{-\nu}$ in a uniform system.
-In the spatial KZM, the correlation freezes out within the transition region, which in turn determines the characteristic length of the penetration into the symmetric phase.
+For a typical continuous phase transition in a uniform system, the correlation length $\xi$ diverges near the critical point as $\xi\sim|\epsilon|^{-\nu}$~\cite{ChaikinP.M1995PoCM}.
+In the spatial KZM, the correlation length freezes out within the transition region where the interaction is linearly ramped to zero, which in turn determines the characteristic length of the penetration into the symmetric phase.
 The correlation length on the symmetric phase side follows the scaling behavior $\xi\sim \alpha^{-\nu/(1+\nu)}$.
 Here $\alpha$ measures the slope of the ramp in real space, which is the counterpart of the quench rate in a time-dependent quench.
 Importantly, the spatial KZM keeps the whole system in equilibrium, which is very different from the nonequilibrium nature of the time-dependent KZM.
 The trade-off is that the spatial KZM only determines one exponent $\nu$ instead of two in the time-dependent KZM.
-A previous theoretical study analyzed possible structures of atomic Fermi gases with inhomogeneous pairing interactions~\cite{Chien12} but did not explore the spatial KZM.
+Previous theoretical studies analyzed possible structures of atomic Fermi gases with inhomogeneous pairing interactions~\cite{Chien12,PhysRevB.98.144508} but did not explore the spatial KZM.